nukalahasini750-star/Student-Management-System/README.md

 # Student Management System

-## Description
+## Introduction

-Student Management System is a simple Python-based mini project used to manage student records.
-It allows users to add, view, search, and delete student details.
-This project is useful for beginners to understand basic Python concepts like lists, functions, loops, and conditions.
+A Student Management System is a simple software application used to store and manage student information efficiently.
+It helps in maintaining records such as student name, roll number, and marks in an organized way.
+This project is developed using Python (programming language) and is designed for beginners to understand basic programming concepts like lists, functions, loops, and conditional statements.

+The main purpose of this project is to reduce manual work and make student record management easy and fast.
+It provides basic operations such as adding, viewing, searching, and deleting student details.
+This project is useful for learning and improving programming skills.

 ## Algorithm